Paulwesomee/ObsGraphTool/README.md

 ## Support

-For support, email Yanwu.zhu@efrei.net .
+For support, email Yanwu.zhu@efrei.net, or post an issue at this repository.